larsensong/alx-system_engineering-devops/0x0C-web_server/README.md

 # :shell: 0x0C - Web server :shell:
-Web server creation.
+Web server creation repository.
 The server helps in hosting the web applications.
 The repository will cover  the  use of  Nginx.

 ## :running: Getting Started